made it | 0 reviews |

 Added to shopping list.
 Go to shopping list.

-Ingredients1 h servings 42 cals
+Ingredients1 h servings 42

 Original recipe yields 56 servings (7 8-ounce jars)